dmfreemon/bbperf/README.md

 * Usage of buffers between the endpoints
 * Bufferbloat (when the usage of buffers is excessive)

-For UDP, it also measures:

-* Packet rates
-* Packet loss rates

 Features that distinguish this tool from existing tools include:

 * Latency, both unloaded and loaded, is measured by the same flow that is under test.